hsheric0210/HWID.NET/README.md

 https://www.webopedia.com/definitions/hwid/

 The identification information that can identify _your computor_ based on unique hardware information or identification, serial things.

+Those HWID may contain some secret, even confidential, information such as your IP, MAC address, system component serial id, etc.

+**For these reasons, sharing HWID information with others is strongly discouraged.**

 ## What is the purpose of this program?